-To further refine the quality of hypocenter locations, 2,178 from the 2,958 absolute located events with at least 10 P-wave and 4 S-wave picks were selected and the double-difference relocation technique (hypoDD) was applied using the new VSP-derived velocity model (Waldhauser and Ellsworth, 2000).
-An iterative least-square inversion was used to minimize residuals of observed and predicted travel time differences for event pairs calculated from the existing P- and S-wave picks of the selected catalog data.
-The residuals were minimized in ten iterations steps.
-For the last iteration, the maximum threshold for travel time residuals were set to 0.08 s and the maximum distance between the catalog linked event pairs was defined as 170 m.
-With the hypoDD method 1,986 events were relocated and thus 91 % of the selected 2,178 events.
-The residuals of the relocations have a root mean square error of 9 ms. The relocation uncertainties were then assessed using a bootstrap technique (Waldhauser and Ellsworth, 2000; Efron, 1982) leading to relative location precision not exceeding ±52 m for 95 % of the catalog.
+To further refine the quality of hypocenter locations, 2178 of the 2958 absolute located events with at least 10 P-wave and 4 S-wave picks were selected, and the double-difference relocation technique (hypoDD) was applied using the new VSP-derived velocity model (Waldhauser and Ellsworth, 2000).
+An iterative least-square inversion was used to minimize residuals of observed and predicted travel time differences for event pairs calculated from the existing

+P- and S-wave picks of the selected catalog data.
+The residuals were minimized in 10 iterations steps.
+For the last iteration, the maximum threshold for travel time residuals was set to $0.08 \, \mathrm{s}$ , and the maximum distance between the catalog linked event pairs was defined as $170 \, \mathrm{m}$ .
+With the hypoDD method 1986 events were relocated, representing $91 \, \%$ of the selected 2178 events.
+The residuals of the relocations have a root mean square error of $9 \, \mathrm{ms}$ .
+The relocation uncertainties were then assessed using a bootstrap technique (Waldhauser and Ellsworth, 2000; Efron, 1982), leading to a relative location precision not exceeding $\pm 52 \, \mathrm{m}$ for $95 \, \%$ of the catalog.